Nicklas1989/Stationen/README.md

-# Stationen
+# Thesis

 Here you can find everything about my bachelorthesis i wrote at HS Pforzheim, Germany.

-You can find the thesis itself, aswell as all Data that is used for the utility analysis and the AHP.
+You can find the thesis itself, aswell as all data that is used for the utility analysis and the AHP.

 The exercise shows a number of stations.